Technical Overview & Methodology

 Evaluating Solutions

 The indexing search usually produces several candidate cells.
-Brutus keeps at most the best 50, ranked by M20, after the search.
-Selecting the correct one requires interpreting figures of merit and checking the refined fit.
+Brutus keeps at most the best 50, ranked by M(20), after the search.
+Selecting the correct one requires interpreting figures of merit and checking the refined fit visually.

-The primary ranking indicator is the de Wolff Figure of Merit, M(20), calculated from the first 20 observed reflections.
-It combines both positional accuracy and completeness.
-In the PDF report additional values are listed, for instance F(20).
+The primary ranking indicator is the de Wolff Figure of Merit, M(N), calculated from the first $N$ observed reflections (typically $N = 20$ or the full peak list if fewer than 20 peaks are available).
+It quantifies both positional accuracy and completeness.
+The implementation uses:

 M(20) valueInterpretation